ej20002015/CV/CV.md

 ## Projects

+- **PwC** | *Sep 2018 - present*
-- **PwC** | Query Manager Lead Developer
+  - Query Manager Lead Developer
     - Led development of a ticket management tool that is used by 100+ employees daily
     - Frequently communicated with stakeholders to ascertain requirements, prioritise development work and schedule releases
     - Helped to refine the team's software development lifecycle and supported other developers
+  - RPA Scheduling Platform
+    - Developed a proof of concept python web application
 - **University of Leeds** | [Dissertation](https://github.com/ej20002015/PhysicallyBasedRenderer)
   - Conducted a complete review of physically based shading, building from the physical and mathematical theory to a robust implementation
   - Produced clean and performant C++ code with a focus on API design